 As some of you already know, I’ve been posting on Warrior Forum for about three months now under the username “kk075”.
 For those of you who don’t visit there, it happens to be the largest online marketing community in the world.
 My initial goal was to pick up a few tips about the latest affiliate marketing techniques since I’m mainly an SEO type of guy, but then I saw all these different questions about how to build a website and where to get traffic from.

 It’s definitely worth a read if you have time; here’s a quick summary though in case you don’t.
-In essence, this post was highlighting how I began my freelance writing career, why I moved on to learn about web design and SEO, and all of my adventures as an affiliate marketer.
+In essence, this post was highlighting how I began my freelance writing career, why I moved on to learn about web design, marketing and SEO, and all of my adventures as an affiliate marketer.
 It seemed like every year I’d find a way to advance my game to hit that next level in professionalism, and I just kept on grinding until I was a full service internet marketing company…pretty much out of necessity.

 Here’s just a few of the baseline stats from that one post.
 Note that these are as of Saturday the 18th at around 9:00 PM, which is about 36 hours after Warrior Forum featured my post in their monthly email and suggested that you read it.
 So know that these are very early totals-